-Simon chats with Ben Wong, CEO of Academy Xi.Listen Now
+Simon chats with Rachel Service, CEO of the Happiness Concierge.

 The Happiness Concierge is the company helping people ace work and life, training some of the biggest organisations in Australia including the Reserve Bank, AGL and RMIT.

 Simon Dell: I am with Rachel Service, who is my guest today in my interview.
 Rachel is the owner of a company called The Happiness Concierge, which sounds a very, very happy company, which is I guess why it’s called what it’s called.
 The Happiness Concierge, they’re a training company which help people ace work and life.
 And you’ve worked with some very big names, big corporate names here, including the Reserve Bank of Australia, Vanguard Investments, and the University of New South Wales.
 Welcome, Rachel.